Nicotine Pouch Side Effects: What Research Says

 Risk Factors for Worse Sensitivity

-• Using the same spot repeatedly: Rotate placement (left, right, centre under your lip).
-Avoid using the exact same gum location more than twice daily.
+- Using the same spot repeatedly: Rotate placement (left, right, centre under your lip) and avoid repeated placement on the same gum area.

 What Healthy Gum Sensitivity Looks Like